-One drawback to the Chemex: It requires special Chemex paper filters that aren’t exactly cheap at about $35 for 100.
+One drawback to the Chemex: It requires special Chemex paper filters that aren’t exactly the cheapest.
 They also aren’t always in stock on Amazon (again, you may want to buy more than one box at a time if you’re a frequent user).
 The filters, which are heavier than most brands, need to be folded according to instructions to create a cone-shaped funnel.
 The upside to the fuss is that the extra thickness does an excellent job of straining out any particulates that might sneak through other paper filters.

 Cleaning is also trickier with the Chemex because of its hourglass design, but we found a bottle brush was able to scrub the hard to reach spots.
 And while we hand-washed our carafe (removing the wood collar first), the glass is also dishwasher safe.

 For those looking for a pour-over maker that’ll make several cups at a time — and one that’ll look extremely good doing so — there’s no better option than the Chemex.